 Best of Brooklyn Walking Tour

 Check out the best of Williamsburg and some of the best things to do in Brooklyn in this Best of Brooklyn Walking Tour.
-This 3 hour walking tour takes you through the best of the Williamsburg neighborhood with a knowledgable guide.
+This 3-hour walking tour takes you through the best of the Williamsburg neighborhood with a knowledgeable guide.